 - k.
 Basal Area Calculation-The amount of sand basal area required is dependent upon the permeability of the original soil. - i.
-For level sites the total basal area [length of filter media (L) x width of filter media (W) beneath the filter media is available for effluent absorption into the soil. - ii.
-For sloping sites, the only available basal area is the area beneath the dispersal bed (A x B) and the area immediately downslope from the dispersal bed [bed length (B) x downslope width (I)].
-It includes the area enclosed by [B x (A + I)].
+For level sites the total basal area [length of filter media (L) times width of filter media (W) beneath the filter media is available for effluent absorption into the soil. - ii.
+For sloping sites, the only available basal area is the area beneath the dispersal bed (A times B) and the area immediately downslope from the dispersal bed [bed length (B) times downslope width (I)].
+It includes the area enclosed by [B times (A plus I)].
 The upslope and end slopes will transmit very little of the effluent on sloping sites, and are therefore disregarded. - iii.
-The available basal area must equal or exceed the required basal area (aa) Basal area required = Daily flow / Soil Infiltration rate (bb) Basal area available = B x (A + I +J) on level stie sloping site or B x (A +I) on level site sloping site.
+The available basal area must equal or exceed the required basal area (aa) Basal area required equals Daily flow divided by Soil Infiltration rate (bb) Basal area available equals B times (A plus I plus J) on level sites or B times (A plus I) on a sloping site.